-After your stay at Lakeview Medical Center is complete, we’re still working to make certain you’re getting the care that you need.
+After your stay at Marshfield Medical Center-Rice Lake is complete, we’re still working to make certain you’re getting the care that you need.
 You will get a friendly call from one of our staff to follow up with you and the baby.

 For Your New Baby

-- Keepsake Baby Book: All babies born at Lakeview Medical Center receive a beautiful hardcover baby book.
+- Keepsake Baby Book: All babies born at Marshfield Medical Center-Rice Lake receive a beautiful hardcover baby book.
 Shortly after birth, your baby's footprints will be placed in the book for you.